Henle Verlag: History

-The publishing house G. Henle Verlag was founded on 20 October 1948 by Günter Henle with the permission of the US military government.
+The publishing house Henle Verlag was founded on 20 October 1948 by Günter Henle with the permission of the US military government.
 The publishing house initially had offices in Duisburg and Munich.
 Under the direction of its founder, scholarly readings of musical sources and, based on this work, the editing, production and distribution of Urtext editions constituted the objective of the company from the very beginnings.
 The typical blue book cover, which is still used today, was chosen at that time, as was the design of the title font, created by Joseph Lehnacker (1895–1965).
 In 2000 the logo and title design were fundamentally modernised by communication designer Rolf Müller (1940–2015).

 From the start, Günter Henle attached great importance to 'clear and precise engraving, a balanced arrangement of the pages, legible type-faces and aesthetically pleasing typesetting of the word parts.
 For several decades, music engraving was commissioned to the Universitätsdruckerei H. Stürtz (Würzburg), later other engravers in Leipzig and Darmstadt contributed.
 Towards the end of the 1990s, computer typesetting replaced manual engraving.
 Nearly all of the original engraving plates produces by the engraving workshops are still to be found in the publisher's archives.

 Because of Günter Henle's involvement in large-scale industry, the publishing house was initially ridiculed as a 'Klöckner music factory' – Klöckner being a mass producer of steel and metal products – but it quickly developed to become an important German music publisher.
 The first publications to appear were Urtext editions of Wolfgang Amadeus Mozart's piano sonatas in two volumes, edited by Walther Lampe, and Franz Schubert's Impromptus and Moments Musicaux, edited by Günter Henle and Walter Gieseking.
 The founder of the publishing house maintained close contacts and friendships with Gieseking and numerous important musicians of his time, including Claudio Arrau, Erich Kleiber, Yehudi Menuhin, Igor Oistrakh, Arthur Rubinstein and Rudolf Serkin.
 Today, the publishing catalogue comprises around 1500 Urtext editions and some 750 scholarly publications, making it the world's leading publisher of Urtext music editions.

 In 1955, the staff relocated to a newly acquired publishing house at Schongauer Strasse 24; 23 years later, in 1978, the publishing house acquired its present offices at Forstenrieder Allee 122 in Munich.
 The following year (1979), Günter Henle died, leading to the closure of the Duisburg offices and the expansion of the Munich subsidiary.
 In 1993, an upper floor was added to the building; in 2005 the ground floor was modernised.

 The first managing director of the publishing house, alongside Günter Henle, was Friedrich Joseph Schaefer (1907–1981).
 He was succeeded in 1969 by Martin Bente (born 1936), first as commercial manager in the Munich branch, then from 1979 as managing director and head of publishing.
 In 2000, Wolf-Dieter Seiffert (born 1959) was appointed managing director and head of publishing.
 He had been chief editor or editor of the publishing house since 1990.